-Setting up network prerequisites - Amazon Aurora
+Setting up network prerequisites for RDS Proxy - Amazon Aurora

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Setting up network prerequisites
+Setting up network prerequisites for RDS Proxy

 Using RDS Proxy requires you to have a common virtual private cloud (VPC) between your Aurora DB cluster and RDS Proxy.
 This VPC should have a minimum of two subnets that are in different Availability Zones.
 Your account can either own these subnets or share them with other accounts.
 For information about VPC sharing, see Work with shared VPCs.